mitranim/mitranim.github.io/templates/posts/cheating-for-website-performance.md

 Have been turning into a bit of a performance nut lately.
 This is what I've found useful for speeding up websites.
-These are mostly frontend optimisations;
+These are mostly frontend optimizations;
 I'm not going to delve into server performance here.

 ## TOC